SignpostMarv/opensim-libs/trunk/unmanaged/ODE-OpenSim-Test/OPENSIM-README.txt

 if you dont see the file ./configure you need to do ./bootstrap to create it.
-Check it so see its dependencies on several linux tools. you may need to do chmod +x bootstrap before since git keeps losing it (could not test following adapted from justin instructions bellow)
+Check it so see its dependencies on several linux tools.

+(could not test following adapted from justin instructions bellow)

 == On Linux 32-bit ==